Pprudhvivardhan/Total-MYSQL-Notes/README.md

 🔹🔢 Moreover, I have mastered window functions, empowering me to perform complex calculations and analysis over specified subsets of data. 🪟🧮

-🔹🤝 With this comprehensive understanding of SQL, including subqueries and window functions, I am equipped to tackle data-related challenges and optimize database operations even further. 💼📈
+🔹🤝 With this comprehensive understanding of SQL, including **subqueries and window functions**, I am equipped to tackle data-related challenges and optimize database operations even further. 💼📈

 🔹🔗 If you're interested in discussing SQL, sharing insights, or collaborating on projects, feel free to connect!
 Let's leverage the power of SQL together. 🤝💡